RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/html-forms-lab.md

 ## HTML Forms Lab

-Using the `<form>` element, create various forms to take input of different topics.

 ### The Set-Up

-- Create a repository and call it  <em>“html-forms”</em>

-- Initialize the repository

-- Clone locally and open repository in Visual Studio Code
+- Fork and clone  this repository locally and in Visual Studio Code

+- Create an HTML file called `landing.html`

-- Create an HTML file called `index.html`
+- Create an HTML file called `form.html`

-- Create an HTML file called `close.html`
+- Create an HTML file called `submit.html`

 - Push up your changes to the remote repository

 ### The Task

-Create a registration form for a business of your choosing.
-The registration form must meet the following criteria:
+Create a business page for a business of your choosing.
+The business page could be for a lawn care service, nails/hair, cleaning, etc.

+This will be a multi-page website and must include pages:

+- Landing page

+- Registration page

+- Confirmation  page to let the user know their form was submitted successfully.

+<strong>Criteria for the landing page:</strong>

+1. Include an image.
+Must pertain to the business

+2. A button  to the registration form

+3. Small paragraph about the business

+4. A business name ( Be creative! )

+5. Stage, commit, and push changes

+<strong>Criteria for the registration form:</strong>

 1. Inputs for:

     - First name and last name
-    - Month and day of birth (do not include year)
     - Email address
     - Password
     - Confirm password
     - Street address 1
     - Street address 2
     - City
+    - State
     - Zip Code

 2. Radio Buttons for:

-    - Gender
-    - Language preferred
+    - Language preferred and/or gender
-        - Include at least 3 different languages

 3. Checkboxes for:

-    - Which days of the week the user plans on using their service
+    - Selecting the service

+        - Ex: Lawn Care Services: Grass cutting, planting trees, trimming, mulching, etc.

+4. Input for Date of Service requested

-4. Select Menu for:
+5. Select Menu for:

-    - Experience with the service offered
+    - Time of Day for Service (specify the time range for each.
+Ex: Morning 9:00AM - 11:00AM)

-        - Beginner
+        - Morning
-        - Intermediate
+        - Afternoon
-        - Advanced
+        - Early Evening

-5. Submit Button
+6. Submit Button

-    - The submit button to link to the `close.html` page
+    - Add a submit button to link to the `submit.html` page

-6. Submit web page
+7. Submit web page

-    - In the `close.html` file, display a message to the user stating the form has been submitted.
+    - In the `submit.html` file, display a message to the user stating the form has been submitted.

->> Remember to stage, commit, and push your changes often.
+8. Stage, commit, and push your changes often.
 Let Git be on your team.